 Training Day for Music Travel Consultant Tour DirectorsMark Harting

 Music Travel’s Tour Directors use their education, commitment to the task and experience to ensure a successful trip for the group and its leaders.
 Rest assured, if the unpredictable happens, your MTC Tour Director will don his/her Superhero outfit and find the best solution!

-Because MTC’s people are its greatest asset, MTC is constantly training their staff in best practices, new procedures and teamwork.
+Because MTC’s people are its greatest asset, MTC is constantly training its staff in best practices, new procedures, and teamwork.
 As the collective “faces” of MTC, special attention is paid each year to update, re-familiarize and instruct our Tour Directors.
 This past year, motivational speaker and educational consultant Fran Kick returned to MTC to lead us in some team-building.
 You can check out Fran Kick employee presentations here and team-building games here.

 Additionally, Indianapolis-based communications company, Borshoff, sent leaders Jennifer Dzwonar and Linda Jackson to introduce and teach employees and Tour Directors about MTC’s proactive and reactive crisis communications plan.
 Take a look at this video to get in on the fun!